CaptainCone/CPPCodeExampleAlexMace/README.md

 This is not the repository that this project was built in so there is no branch/version history.

 A description of the coursework is supplied in [G52CPP_CW3_and_4_Requirements v1.2.pdf] to show the functional requirements this piece of work was made to.
-I believe this shows my abailty to write code to a given specification and to get the code completed by a deadling.
+I believe this shows my ability to write code to a given specification and to get the code completed by a deadline.
 In summary:

 Core requirements:
 Requirement 1: Add states to your program